SEQUEL WEDDING TRENDS: FROM HOW TO PLAN TO WHAT TO WEAR

 Let Your Guests Know

-It’s important to distinguish what will be different at your sequel wedding compared to your microwedding.
+It’s important to distinguish what will be different at your sequel wedding compared to your first event.
 Will you be reciting your vows?
 Will you be using a different officiant?
 Will there be a theme?
 These are some things to consider when planning.

-At the end of the day, it’s important to remember that this is your special day.
-Through the stress of planning, postponing and all the above, remember that marrying your soul mate is the most important thing.
+If you had to deal with the stress of planning, postponing and all the above, remember that marrying your soulmate is the most important thing.
 Ready to find your sequel wedding dress?
 Find your local Val Stefani retailer and get ready to celebrate.